Silver Award (Girl Scouts of the USA)

-The Silver Award is the second highest award of the Girl Scouts of the USA, and the highest award that a Girl Scout Cadette can earn.
+The Silver Award is the second highest award of the Girl Scouts of the USA, and one of the highest awards that a Girl Scout Cadette can earn.

 History

 The Silver Award was first introduced in 1980 at the National Program Conferences, launching alongside the updated Gold Award.
 Requirements for the Silver Award, the Gold Award, and the new Cadette and Senior badges were first found in the book "You Make the Difference: Handbook for Cadette and Senior Girl Scouts," published in June 1980.

 Prerequisites

 A girl must be in 6th, 7th or 8th grade (or equivalent), be a registered Girl Scout Cadette, and have completed a Cadette Journey before she can begin work on a Silver Award project.

 Cadette Journey

 There are currently seven Cadette Journey programs to choose from.
 All badges in the Journey must be earned for the Journey to be complete.